vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

     it wasn't as complete a sense of satisfaction as I am used to historically.

+### Relationship with posture (lying down, sitting, standing, walking)

+In general, I probably experience more pain when sitting, but it's not clear to me how much of that is just a result of spending more time sitting.
+I don't know if the proportion of my time sitting where I have pain is higher.
+But that might indeed be the case.

+Anecdotally, I have noticed an increase in pain sometimes when going from standing / gently moving around (e.g., washing dishes) to sitting.
+I've rarely noticed an increase the other way around (getting up from sitting).

+While I haven't experienced an increase in pain lying down, this might be partly because I go lie down at night after having a bath which might have a relaxing effect.

 ### Relationship with exercise

 For the most part, I did not see a clear relationship with exercise,